 A coyote appears near the cranes, but they don’t seem too disturbed, knowing they can fight it off with their beaks and claws.
 “The real predators are right here,” Tebbel says, pointing to a PG&E powerline.
 The utility has hung bird diverters (5-inch disks that sway in wind and glow in the dark) to help cranes see the line.
 This has reduced crane injuries, but some are injured or killed by colliding with the lines, which they have trouble seeing, Starr said.

-Later that morning we visit nearby Staten Island (no, we didn’t take the ferry), a 9,200-acre reserve managed by The Nature Conservancy to provide habitat for migratory birds.
+Later that morning we visit nearby Staten Island, a 9,200-acre reserve managed by The Nature Conservancy to provide habitat for migratory birds.
 Thousands of geese fly in, joining hundreds of cranes.
 Several Sandhill cranes fly right over our heads, giving us a sense of these birds’ grand size.

 The tour is over but no one wants to leave.
 “You guys are now officially craniacs,” Tebbel says.

 That afternoon at the crane festival we join hundreds of other craniacs to peruse the paintings and photos for sale, learn how to make origami cranes and hear talks about these birds, which have endured for 10 million years.